floyd-sk/unsupervised-predict-streamlit-template/resources/markdown/introduction/general_information/intro.md

 **Problem Statement**

-Build a movie recommendation web app based on content and collaborative filtering, capable of accurately predicting movies a user might like based on their preferences.
+To build a recommendation algorithm based on content or collaborative filtering, capable of accurately predicting how a user will rate a movie they have not yet viewed, based on their historical preferences.

-**Problem Landscape**

-In today's technology driven world, recommender systems are critical to ensuring users can make appropriate decisions about the content they engage with daily.
-Recommender systems help users select similar items when something is being chosen online.
-Netflix or Amazon would suggest different movies and titles that might interest individual users.
-In education, these systems may be used to suggest learning material that could improve educational outcomes.
-These types of algorithms lead to service improvement and customer satisfaction.
-Current recommendation systems - content-based filtering and collaborative filtering - use difference information sources to make recommendations.
+This model will enable our comapny to give users personalized recommendations leading to customer satisfaction

 **Data Overview**